piorek94/jsonform/README.md

 Dependencies
 ------------

-For the list of required and optional dependencies for JSON Form see [Dependencies](deps).
+All of required and optional libraries are located in the [deps](deps) folder for now, although you might want to check their respective Web site for more recent versions.

 NB: JSON Form also uses ```JSON.parse``` and ```JSON.stringify``` which is normally already natively supported by all modern browsers.